userigorgithub/tic-tac-toe/README.md

 ## Deployed Link
 Access application by clicking [HERE!](https://userigorgithub.github.io/tic-tac-toe/)

-## Feature(s)
+## Features
-- Play classic themed Tic Tac Toe!
+- Player randomization upon game start
+- Background soundtrack to stimulate emersion
+- Render and update DOM to support correct data model
+- Class to class interaction to maintain and update data model
+- Reset score for new competition (randomization of a new player included)

 ## Installation Instructions
-1. Clone this repository into your terminal
+1. Clone this [repository](https://github.com/userigorgithub/tic-tac-toe) into your terminal
 2. `cd` into the directory
 3. Run `open index.html` to see it in the browser